whatsup/whatsup/README.md

 ```

 No hidden magic, special downloaders and other things, everything is solved by native means, with IntelliSense saved in the editor.

+## Examples

+-   [Todos](https://fract.github.io/todos) - fractal-like realization of TodoMVC, [source](https://github.com/fract/fract.github.io/tree/master/src/todos)
+-   [Loadable](https://fract.github.io/loadable) - an example showing the work of time projections, in the [source](https://github.com/fract/fract.github.io/tree/master/src/loadable) you can see how using `yield tmp(...)` the display of loaders is organized while loading in the background, I specifically added small delays there in order to slow down the processes
+-   [Factors](https://fract.github.io/factors) - work in different conditions.
+One and the same fractal, depending on the factor set in the context, gives three different projections, and also maintains their relevance.
+Try editing the name and age, [source](https://github.com/fract/fract.github.io/tree/master/src/factors)
+-   [Antistress](https://fract.github.io/antistress) - just a toy, click the balls, paint them in different colors and get cool pictures.
+In fact, this is a fractal that shows a circle inside itself, or three of the same fractals inscribed in the perimeter of the circle.
+Click - paint, long click - crush, long click in the center of the crushed circle - return to its original state.
+If you crush the circles to a sufficiently deep level, you can see the [Sierpinski triangle](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle), [source](https://github.com/fract/fract.github.io/tree/master/src/antistress)